matm/jQuery-File-Upload-Wiki/Browser-support.md

 * Firefox 4+
 * Safari 5+
 * Google Chrome
+* Opera 12+

-IE and Opera have currently no support for drag & drop.
+IE has currently no support for drag & drop.

 **Note:**
 Safari on Windows has a bug that adds "￿" characters at the end of the file name or mangles the file name in another way and reports a file size of 0 bytes when dropping files.
 Trying to drop the same file(s) again seems to work.